Other Leaves: Nevada

 Federal law and guidance on this subject should be reviewed together with this section.

-- Private employers with 50 or more employees must grant up to four hours of leave per school year in order for an employee to attend his or her child's school conferences and activities.
-See Leave for School-Related Activities.
+- A covered employer must grant up to four hours of leave per school year in order for an employee to their child's school-related activities.
+See School Activities Leave.

-- Employees must be permitted leave to attend jury or witness duty.
-See Jury or Witness Duty Leave.
+- An employee must be permitted to take leave to attend jury duty.
+See Jury Duty Leave.

-- Employers may not terminate or threaten to terminate an employee who is a parent, guardian or custodian of a child and needs to miss work in order to appear at a juvenile proceeding, provided the employee provides his or her employer with notice of the need to appear.
-See Juvenile Proceedings.
+- An employer may not terminate or threaten to terminate an employee who is a parent, guardian or custodian of a child and needs to miss work in order to appear at a juvenile proceeding, provided the employee provides their employer with notice of the need to appear.
+See Juvenile Court Attendance Leave.

-- Employers must provide an employee with a leave of absence to vote.
+- An employer must provide an employee with a leave of absence to vote.
 See Voting Leave.

-- Private employers with 50 or more employees, or any public employer that employs a person who is a legislator, must grant a leave of absence for an employee's attendance during the legislative interim.
+- A covered employer must grant a leave of absence for an eligible employee's attendance during the legislative interim.
 See Legislative Leave.